Sr. Teresia Wamuyu Wachira (Kenya)

 Wamuyu is currently a Lecturer and Programme Leader in Peace and Conflict Studies at St. Paul’s University in Nairobi.
 Wamuyu was a participant in the conference on nonviolence and just peace jointly held by Pax Christi International and the Pontifical Council for Justice and Peace Conference in Rome in April 2016.
 Wamuyu is a member of the advisory committee for the IBVM-UN Desk, New York.
 She is coordinator of the Justice, Peace, Integrity of Creation (JPIC) Eastern Africa Province and a member of the Board for Abundant Life Centre, started with the aim to train and advocate against Female Genital Mutilation in Kenya.

 Bishop Marc Stenger was elected co-president of Pax Christi International in 2019.
-He has been the Bishop of Troyes, France since 1999 and is the president of Pax Christi France.
+He was the Bishop of Troyes, France since 1999 until his retirement at the end of 2020.
 He is a former member of the Commission for the Universal Mission of the Church and served on the Commission for Pastoral Workers in the French Church.